suzannejmatthews/suzannejmatthews.github.io/_posts/2015-05-29-setting-up-your-parallella.markdown

 If you don't want to buy any of the above materials and don't mind just SSHing into your Parallella, take a look at my other tutorial.

+### Other notes
+The default shell is `tcsh` not `bash`.
+If you (like me) are more comfortable operating in `bash`, do the following in order to switch your default shell, use the `chsh` (change shell) command.
+Indicate that the new shell should be `/bin/bash`.
+You will need to restart the machine to see this change.

 [parallella]:      https://www.parallella.org/
 [image]:   http://www.suzannejmatthews.com/private/par-master.7z
 [sdcard]: https://www.parallella.org/create-sdcard/